 We believe that having advanced trained emergency providers in rural areas of the country is vital.
 After all, medical needs are most acute where assistance is not easily accessible.
 For more than a decade, Weber State University's Department of Emergency Healthcare (EH) has trained paramedics in rural areas of Utah, Wyoming, Idaho, Colorado, and Washington using our state-of-the-art distance format.

 Although online teaching has become a conventional method of education, most clinical education continues to require some synchronous dialogue and a hands-on practical application.
 We offer the unique option of having lectures delivered live but from a distance.
-Using broadband internet technology, the EH faculty teach from the classroom or remotely, while the students have the option to attend the lecture from the main Ogden classroom, a remote classroom, or from their personal computer while at home or on the job.
+Using broadband internet technology, the EH faculty teach from the classroom or remotely, while the students have the option to attend the lecture from the main Ogden classroom (Fall cohort only), a remote classroom, or from their personal computer while at home or on the job.
 The lectures remain interactive and real-time, allowing for a more effective learning environment.